uiceds/syllabus/manuscript.md

 ### Module 1: Open Reproducible Science

 #### Module 1 Overview
 This module covers tools and methods for ensuring your work is correct, understandable, and reproducible.

-#### Module 1 Objectives
+#### Module 1 Learning Objectives

-You will learn how to structure a computational workflow for scientific analysis, including version control, documentation, data provenance, and unit testing.
+By the end of this module, you should be able to:

+* List the Bash commands for doing different computer operations
+* Describe how to organize data files to improve transparency and reproducibility
+* Define the syntax for the Markdown text formatting language
+* List the Git and Github commands and operations for performing different operations

 #### Module 1 Readings and Lectures
 Develop your answers to the discussion questions below while completing the readings and lectures.